TopoMap: A Feature-based Semantic Discriminator of the Topographical Regions in the Test Input Space: Results

 Results reported for the $\rho_{\bm{k}}$ metric show that across subjects on average 9.25\% of the test data is enough to kill a mutant.
 This allows us to pinpoint a specific region of the input space that can quickly lead to fault detection.
 This value goes to as low as 0.1\% for the RAW operator and as high as to 99.5\% for TAN operator of the RE subject.
 For the UD dataset, the average $\rho_k$ across all MOs for killable mutants reaches 30.3\%, which is the highest across all subjects.

 The average proportion of contributors ($\rho_{\bm{c}}$) in the killing aggregation reaches 51.7\%.
-The smallest proportion is observed for UD (22.2\%), while the highest is observed for UE (80.9\%).
+The smallest proportion is observed for UD (22.3\%), while the highest is observed for UE (80.9\%).
 Across all the subjects and MOs, in 59\% of the subject/MO pairs, the proportion of contributors is 50\% or more, in 25\% it is at least 75\%, and in 11\%, the percentage ranges between 90\% and 100\%.
 This further supports the claim that the obtained killing aggregations are \emph{failure-discriminative}: \topomap's killing aggregations are very small compared to their respective parent test set and, at the same time, the percentage of contributors within them is high enough to kill the mutants.
 Furthermore, across the subjects, the average $\rho_{\bm{c}}$ of the aggregations produced with \topomap is always greater than the one measured on the random selection.
 In particular, in the case of MN, the concentration of contributors is three times bigger in the \topomap aggregations than in the random ones.
 Similar results are obtained for RE and SR.

-Column $\rho^{(R)}_{d}$ in Table~\ref{Pipeline2ResultsA}, Table~\ref{Pipeline2ResultsB} and Table~\ref{Pipeline2ResultsC} reports the killing probability of a set of randomly selected inputs having the same size as the killing aggregation identified by our approach.
-It is worth mentioning that the probability of killing for our approach is 100\%, as by construction we aggregate regions in the input space that are together capable of killing a mutant. \changed{The comparison shows that the gain in killing probability is about 58\% for the RE and MN subjects, is more than 50\% for SR, and is 26\% and 12\% for CF and UD, respectively.} For the UE dataset, the difference in probability is around 1\%, which is due to the mutants of this subject being killable by a diverse set of several unrelated inputs, so that a random selection is able to achieve good performance.
+Column $\rho^{(R)}_{d}$ in Table~\ref{Pipeline2ResultsA} and Table~\ref{Pipeline2ResultsB} reports the killing probability of a set of randomly selected inputs having the same size as the killing aggregation identified by our approach.
+It is worth mentioning that the probability of killing for our approach is 100\%, as by construction we aggregate regions in the input space that are together capable of killing a mutant. \changed{The comparison shows that the increase in killing probability is approximately 58\% for the RE and MN subjects, over 50\% for the SR subject, and 26\% and 12\% for the CF and UD subjects, respectively.} For the UE dataset, the difference in probability is around 1\%, which is due to the mutants of this subject being killable by a diverse set of several unrelated inputs, so that a random selection is able to achieve good performance.
 The average gain across subjects when using our approach against random input selection is 35\%.